-- All 8th Grade Students will enter through the doors on the far left side of the building (near the gymnasium).
-All 9th Grade Students will enter through the doors on the far right side of the building (near the auditorium). - Breakfast will take place in both the gym (for 8th grade students) and in the auditorium (for 9th grade students). - Breakfast will begin each day at 7:35 am.
-(No student will be allowed in the building prior to 7:35 am each day). - Students must arrive to school by no later than 8:15 a.m.
-Instruction begins promptly at 8:20 am each day.
+- All 8th Grade Students will enter through the doors on the right side of the building (near the gymnasium). - All students are required to wear the district approved uniform as outlined below under the "Student Attire" section of this letter. - Breakfast will begin each day at 7:30 am.
+(No student will be allowed in the building prior to 7:30 am each day). - Students must arrive to school by no later than 8:20 a.m.
+Instruction begins promptly at 8:25 am each day.
 Attendance is vital to instructional supports for our students.
 We need our students on time and present each day.